1031-Systems/1031_Delivery/docs/Help.md

 + Append Anim File - Open an existing animation and append common channels to current one
 + Save Anim File - Save the current animation to the file it was loaded from
 + Save As - Save the current animation under a new filename
++ Import - Import from an alternative file format
 + Export - Export to an alternative file format or send to controller
 + Quit - Duh!